-- Never shovel snow from driveways and sidewalks onto the road.
-The snow plows always push the snow to the side of the road so the snow will be pushed back onto your driveway rather than plow it away.
-Pushing the snow from your driveway onto the road will add to the pack on the roads making a hazardous situation and increases danger.
+- Please place the snow on the right side of your driveway as you face the road.
+This will keep snow plows from filling in your driveway as they clear the roads.
+(Pushing the snow from your driveway onto the road will add to the pack on the roads making a hazardous situation and increases danger.)

 - Please shovel any catch basins if they are in front of your home.
 After a snow event when temperatures begin to rise will allow snow to melt and it will began to drain into the storm system and will reduce the chance of flooding and icing in the road.
 In turn will reduce the chance of flooding your own property.

 Sanding/salting and snow plowing operations are generally completed in the following manner: